valhuber/ApiLogicServer/api_logic_server_cli/docs/Project-Env.md

 This section applies only to `pip` installs.
 Docker based installs eliminate such environment issues, and are therefore recommended.

+Important: in addition to Python environment, there are other configuration settings to consider as described in the [Quick Start](../IDE-Execute).

 ## Per-project `venv`

 You created a virtual environment when you installed ApiLogicServer.
 This ```venv``` will work for all of your created ApiLogicServer projects, or you can use a per-project ```venv```, as follows.